-This Plan applies to land in the City of Parramatta local government area (LGA), except the Parramatta Central Business District (CBD) and land administered by the Sydney Olympic Park Authority (SOPA)7, as shown in Figure 2.
+This Plan applies to land in the City of Parramatta local government area (LGA), except the Parramatta Central Business District (CBD) and land administered by the Sydney Olympic Park Authority (SOPA)8, as shown in Figure 2.
+It is noted that a number of sites within the Plan area may be subject to a Planning Agreement, which may apply alternative mechanisms for the provision of local infrastructure.